fxnlabs/function-public-docs/function-network/faq/FAQ.md

    **➡️ What’s the risk of unstaking?**

    - There are **burn 'discount' incentives** for being staked longer.
-Unstaking would reset your current discount teir.
+Unstaking will reset your current discount tier.

 3. **What metadata do gateways need?**